Kurento/doc-kurento-readthedocs/source/mastering/kurento_protocol.rst

    member in the *request* message.
 If there was an error in detecting the *id* in the *request* message (e.g. *Parse Error/Invalid Request*), it equals to null.
--  **error**: an message describing the error through the following members:
+-  **error**: a message describing the error through the following members:

    -  **code**: an integer number that indicates the error type that occurred.